What Is a Trapping Notice? Is It Different than a Preliminary Notice?

 In some states a preliminary notice may be due prior to furnishing, or within so many days after first furnishing.
 If you do not serve your notice within that time period, your lien or bond claim rights may be jeopardized.
-Some states may allow you do to a late notice, but the notice may only trap from a certain period forward.
-In those states, Online Services will display the statutory notice, and directly beneath the statutory notice, Trapping Notice will display.*
+Some states may allow you do to a late notice, but the notice may only trap from a certain period forward – hence, a Trapping Notice.

 Here’s an Example